ALERT: New Rent Control Ballot Initiative Filed with AG's Office, As SPOA Responds in The Boston Globe

 by Amir Shahsavari

-The Small Property Owners Association (SPOA) has released Episode 18 of SPOA Housing Policy Series, which is called "Will Onuoha City Council Forum."
+The Small Property Owners Association (SPOA) is pleased to release "Will Onuoha City Council Forum," which is Episode 18 of SPOA Housing Policy Series.

 We speak with Mr. Will Onuoha, who is running for Boston City Council At-Large.
 Mr. Onuoha is a housing professional with extensive experience working in different city departments under different Boston mayors.